hapax/hapax.github.io/about.md

 Further academic details can be found in my CV (available on request).

-When I'm not working on technical physics, I enjoy science outreach, art, recreational coding, and philosophy (among other things).
+When I'm not working on technical physics, I enjoy science outreach, art, literature, recreational coding, and philosophy (among other things).
 Check out my [blog](https://hapax.github.io) for more!

 ### Contact me